Leon Wagner: New York/San Francisco Giants

+St. Louis Cardinals, Los Angeles Angels

-Wagner was relegated to a reserve role for St. Louis in 39 games and hit four home runs; one of them was notable as being the first homer ever hit in Candlestick Park, on April 12, 1960, accounting for the lone Cardinal run in a 3–1 loss to his former team.
+Wagner was relegated to a reserve role for St. Louis in 39 games and hit four home runs.
+One home run was notable as being the first homer ever hit in Candlestick Park, on April 12, 1960, accounting for the lone Cardinal run in a 3–1 loss to his former team.
+During his time in St. Louis, manager Solly Hemus and coach Harry Walker worked improvement in Wagner's defense.
+He was traded to Toronto of the International League in October 1960, and then to the Los Angeles Angels for Lou Johnson in April 1961.
+He never played a game for Toronto.

 Upon being traded to the American League (AL) expansion Angels in 1961 (their first season), Wagner found himself a regular for the first time.
-He took advantage of the opportunity, hitting .280, with 28 home runs, and 79 RBI, in 133 games.
-His most productive season came in 1962, when he blasted 37 homers (third highest in the AL), amassed 107 RBI, 96 runs, 164 hits, and 21 doubles (all career highs), while batting .268.
-Wagner played in both All-Star Games that season (two All-Star Games were held, each year from 1959 through 1962); in the second contest, he went 3-for-4, including a two-run home run.
-Wagner was voted the second All-Star game's most valuable player and became the first AL player to receive the All-Star Game MVP Award that was first introduced that year and for both games.
-The first true slugger in Angel history, he hit 91 home runs with 276 RBI in 442 games for them.
-But in 1963, after his second All-Star selection, he was sent to the Cleveland Indians in the same trade that brought slugging first baseman Joe Adcock and pitcher Barry Latman to the Angels.
+He took advantage of the opportunity, hitting .280, with 28 home runs and 79 RBIs (runs batted in), in 133 games.
+His most productive season came in 1962, when he blasted 37 home runs (tied for third highest in the AL), amassed 107 RBIs, 96 runs, 164 hits, and 21 doubles (all career highs), while batting .268.
+Wagner played in both All-Star Games that season (two All-Star Games were held each year from 1959 through 1962).
+In the second contest, he went 3-for-4, including a two-run home run.
+Wagner was voted the second All-Star Game's Most Valuable Player (MVP), and became the first AL player to receive the All-Star Game MVP Award that was first introduced that year, and for both games.

+The first true slugger in Angel history, he hit 91 home runs with 276 RBIs in 442 games for them.
+His outfield play also showed improvement, with 12 assists, and he finished fourth in MVP voting.
+In 1963, he was an All-Star selection for a second time, but during the offseason was surprisingly sent to the Cleveland Indians in a trade that brought slugging first baseman Joe Adcock and pitcher Barry Latman to the Angels.

 When Latman’s father-in-law heard about the trade, he said, “It’s impossible; is that all they got for Wagner?"

-Wagner had truly come to enjoy playing and living in Los Angeles, and resented the Angels for trading him … some folks close to him say, for the rest of his life.
+Wagner was unhappy about the trade.
+He enjoyed playing and living in Los Angeles, and liked playing for manager Bill Rigney (who had earlier managed him with the Giants), and resented the Angels for trading him and never forgave them for trading him.
+Prior to the trade, he has once compared Angels general manager Fred Haney to Soviet Union leader Nikita Khrushchev.